Andre601/GitHub-Markdown/docs/github/general.md

 This is a GitHub exclusive feature, where you can make checklists using `- [ ]` as format.
 To "check" an entry, will you only need to replace the space in between the brackets with an x.

-Note that MkDocs doesn't provide such a system by default, so we use PyMdown's Tasklist extension to simulate a similar behaviour.
+We use pymdownx's "checklist" extension and some custom CSS to emulate the natural feel

 !!! info
     === "Markdown"